Md-Azharuddin02/Md-Azharuddin02/README.md

 Real-time data integration techniques, advanced database management using MongoDB and MySQL, and refining my understanding of backend frameworks like Node.js and Express.

 💬 **Ask me about**
-React.js, Redux, REST API integration, or creating responsive and modern web applications.
-With hands-on experience in building platforms like OneSpot.tv, I can share valuable insights into user-centric development.
+React.js, Redux, REST API development and integration, or creating responsive, Optimized and modern web applications.
+With hands-on experience in building platforms like Bigbowl and OneSpot.tv, I can share valuable insights into user-centric development.

 ⚡ **Fun fact**
 I’m passionate about turning ideas into impactful digital solutions, as shown by my journey from education to hands-on development roles.
 My portfolio showcases a mix of innovative projects and real-world applications.